jdeolive/suite-old/docs/geoexplorer/src/using/createfeature.rst

 GeoExplorer includes the ability to create new features in layers served through a local instance of GeoServer.
 You can draw the location of the feature, as well as edit the attribute data for that feature.

+.. note:: Authentication is required to create features through GeoExplorer.
+For more information, please see the :ref:`geoexplorer.using.login` section.

 .. warning:: Creation of features happens directly on the data source served in GeoServer (via :term:`WFS-T`), so the changes that are made go live immediately once the :guilabel:`Save` button is clicked.

 To create a new feature, select the layer you wish to add features to, and then click the :guilabel:`Create a new feature` button.